 Transportation & Transit

-Electric scooters can be used on roads and in bike lanes in Golden Valley, and have a maximum speed of 15 mph.
+Electric scooters provide a fun, sustainable, and affordable way for people to travel around and experience Golden Valley.
+They can be used on roads and in bike lanes and have a maximum speed of 15 mph.
 Scooters must not be parked in a way that impedes pedestrians, building entrances, driveways, or parking areas.
-Riders are required to be 18-years-old or older to access the scooters.
+Riders are required to be 18 years old or older to access the scooters.
 Riders are also encouraged to wear a helmet on every ride and required to obey all standard rules of the road.

-To learn about Bird's community pricing for low-income residents, free rides for healthcare workers and emergency personnel, visit the Bird website.
-To report improperly parked or damaged scooters, or for questions or concerns about scooters, please contact Bird Rides, Inc. at 1-866-205-2442 or email@example.com
+To report improperly parked or damaged scooters, or for questions or concerns about scooters, contact Bird Rides, Inc at 1-866-205-2442 or email@example.com.

 - Are there other mobility-sharing companies operating in Golden Valley?